-With impressive skiing and plenty of snow, Utah is a great winter holiday destination.
-It is also a perfect place to enjoy Christmas festive light displays decorating downtown areas, parks and resorts.
+With impressive skiing and plenty of snow, Salt Lake City, Utah, is a great winter holiday destination.
+The city is also a perfect place to enjoy Christmas festive light displays decorating downtown area, parks, and resorts.

 Luminaria in Ashton Gardens at Thanksgiving Point, Lehi, is one of the best holiday light displays in the state.
-The display covers 0.2 sq.km (55 acres).
-Luminaries cover one of the 12-m (40-ft) hills, creating moving shapes of reindeer, poinsettias, and more.
+The display covers 0.2 sq km (55 acres).
+Luminaries cover one of the 40-ft (12-m) hills, creating moving shapes of reindeer, poinsettias, and more.
 In the center of the light display is a large decorated Christmas tree and a giant nativity scene.

 Layton City light display at Commons Park is brightly decorated with animated light displays of animals and Christmas characters.
 Drive around a loop in the park or walk through illuminated alleys—this is one of the best free Christmas displays in the region.